 Scholarly Commons Citation

 Rothstein, Paul F., "Response Essay: Some Observations on Professor Schwartz's "Foundation" Theory of Evidence" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 741.
+741.